thoughtbot/guides/html/README.md

 # HTML

+- Use the [W3C's Markup Validation Service][html-validator] to validate HTML
 - Prefer double quotes for attributes.
 - Use lowercase text for elements and attributes
 - Use double quotes to wrap element attributes